 training at the Work Experience site.

 The Vocational Rehabilitation (VR) counselor is not required to purchase Work Experience Placement before authorizing Work Experience Training.
-However, VR may place the customer and then purchase Work Experience Training.
+However, VR may place the customer and then purchase Work Experience Training, when applicable.

 VR will not pay any provider for Job Placement services, including Supported Employment services, if a customer is hired into permanent employment by the Work Experience site during or after Work Experience services.
 If necessary, job skills training can be purchased when the customer begins a permanent employment placement.